parishwolfe/5287-A2/README.md

 # Milestone 2

 With the command vagrant up a vagrant VM is created, and then a [master playbook](github.com/parishwolfe/5287-A2/blob/main/vagrant_ansible/playbook_create_and_provision.yml) is called that subsequently calls a number of other playbooks.

-I will details these playbooks below.
-The master playbook is called with vagrant provision.
+The Master playbook
+* Creates and configures VM2 and VM3
+* Starts ZooKeeper on VM2
+* Starts Apache Kafka brokers on both VM2 and VM3
+* Starts Consumer on VM2 by running an async task

-We created a playbook that spins out two Cloud virtual machines (VM2, VM3).
-This playbook can be found [here](github.com/parishwolfe/5287-A2/blob/main/vagrant_ansible/tasks/create_cc_cloud_vm.yml).
+The playbook that spins out two Cloud virtual machines (VM2, VM3) can be found [here](github.com/parishwolfe/5287-A2/blob/main/vagrant_ansible/tasks/create_cc_cloud_vm.yml).
 We had to find a specific type of clouds.yaml file as the one we had used before was not in the correct format for use here.

-We then created a playbooks that configure these virtual machines.
-The playbook to configure both machines is [here](github.com/parishwolfe/5287-A2/blob/main/vagrant_ansible/tasks/playbook_setup_both_cloud_vms.yml), and the playbook for VM3 specific configuration is [here](github.com/parishwolfe/5287-A2/blob/main/vagrant_ansible/tasks/playbook_VM3.yml).
+The playbook to configure both machines is [here](github.com/parishwolfe/5287-A2/blob/main/vagrant_ansible/tasks/playbook_setup_both_cloud_vms.yml), and the playbook for VM3's specific configuration is [here](github.com/parishwolfe/5287-A2/blob/main/vagrant_ansible/tasks/playbook_VM3.yml).

 ## Configuration details: